Workshop

 Digital Presence Lab grew out of these observations.
 The method - Digital Strategy Through the Body - brings the logic of physical theatre training into the work of building an online presence.
 You work in a rehearsal space, on your feet, with your phone as the only tool.
 You brainstorm while moving.
 You create content in the training room.

-The method draws on embodied learning principles used in physical theatre training and is informed by research on habit formation and behavioural design.
-It is in its inaugural edition and will continue to evolve with each group that goes through it.
+The method draws on embodied learning principles used in physical theatre training, Augusto Boal's Theatre of the Oppressed, and Brené Brown's research on vulnerability and authenticity.
+Its approach to habit formation is informed by BJ Fogg's Tiny Habits and behavioural design, while its understanding of how digital platforms shape attention builds on Nir Eyal's Hooked model and B.F.
+Skinner's work on variable reinforcement.
+It is currently in its inaugural edition and will continue to evolve with each group that goes through it.

 For actors, dancers, choreographers, theatre directors, movement directors, performing arts educators, and independent performers.
 No prior technical knowledge required.